 GO THROUGH A TOUR AGENCY OR DO IT YOURSELF?

-As previously said, we chose the easy way and booked a tour through a tour agency.
+So as we had limited time during our layover, we decided to go through a layover tour agency.
 We thought it was the best option and we absolutely don't regret it!
 After a flight of almost 12 hours, we were exhausted and wouldn't have had the patience to deal with all the logistics required.
 Don't forget that most Chinese people do not speak English fluently and that most signs are written in Mandarin.

 However, if you feel adventurous, it is possible to reach the Mutianyu Section of the Great Wall by cab (price is around 250 CNY (37 USD)); if so, we've made it easy for you, just show this message to a taxi driver: 请带我去慕田峪长城景区 (which means: "Please take me to Mutianyu Great Wall Scenic Area").